-In September 2017, the FDA approved bevacizumab-awwb (Mvasi) for the treatment of five types of cancer:

-- Non-squamous non-small cell lung cancer (NSCLC)

-- Metastatic colorectal cancer (mCRC)

-- Glioblastoma

-- Metastatic renal cell carcinoma

-- · Persistent, recurrent or metastatic carcinoma of the cervix
+- Bevacizumab-awwb (Mvasi), a biosimilar to bevacizumab (Avastin), for the treatment of five types of cancer: - Non-squamous non-small cell lung cancer (NSCLC) - Metastatic colorectal cancer (mCRC) - Glioblastoma - Metastatic renal cell carcinoma - Persistent, recurrent or metastatic carcinoma of the cervix - Trastuzumab-dkst (Ogivri) for the treatment of HER2-positive breast cancer or HER2-positive gastric cancer.
+It is a biosimilar to trastuzumab (Herceptin).